 Back in 2013 in court, Seeman’s husband yelled at Locane, “Having a sick child doesn’t give you a pass to kill my wife.”
 He was behind the wheel of the vehicle when the accident happened and his wife died.
 He himself sustained life-threatening injuries in the accident.

-In June 2015, Locane was released on parole after completing 2 and half years in prison from her sentence of 3 years.
+In June 2015, Locane was released on parole after completing 2 and a half years in prison from her sentence of 3 years.

 In the month of March, the prosecutors appealed and asked to revisit the actress’ sentencing.
 It was requested to assign the case to any other judge.